prys0000/congressional-portal-project/workflows/Archival Workflow Automation/README.md

   - Base directory where scripts are located.
   - Input directory containing `.txt` files.
   - Full paths to the main scripts.
-- Collects the OpenAI API key (hardcoded for security in this example).
+- Collects the OpenAI API key securely from the user.
 - Dynamically generates a `config.json` file based on user inputs.
 - Runs the pipeline script (`3pipeline.py`).